SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 \textbf{TreeSHAP on the Surrogate Model} We then compute Shapley values $\hat{\boldsymbol{\phi}} = \phi(\hat f_\omega)$ via Interventional TreeSHAP \citep{lundberg2020local} with the all-zeros reference $\mathbf{r} = \mathbf{0}$ as the background.
 Because TreeSHAP is exact for tree models, $\hat{\boldsymbol{\phi}}$ satisfies the efficiency axiom $\sum_{i=1}^n \hat\phi_i = \hat f_\omega(\mathbf{1}) - \hat f_\omega(\mathbf{0})$.
 Under this framework, \(\hat{\boldsymbol{\phi}}\) are deterministic and exact conditional on $\hat{f}_\omega$; the remaining error is driven by the surrogate's generalization error over the $2^n$ possible coalitions.

-\textbf{Error decomposition} Our goal is to estimate \(\boldsymbol{\phi}(v)\), the Shapley values for the retraining game \(v\) (\Cref{eq:true_game_retrain}), using an estimator \(\hat{\boldsymbol{\phi}}\).
+\textbf{Error decomposition} Our goal is to estimate \(\boldsymbol{\phi}(v)\), the Shapley values for the training game \(v\) (\Cref{eq:true_game_retrain}), using an estimator \(\hat{\boldsymbol{\phi}}\).
 Using linearity of the Shapley operator and the triangle inequality, we decompose the attribution error as